 Survey Method and Source Data

-The data obtained from survey on prices of construction resources (report 1-BC) and since 2012 – also prices provided by producers and importers (reports 1-RC and 1-IC) are used for CCI calculation.
+The data obtained from survey on prices of construction resources (report 1-BC) and since 2012 – also prices provided by producers and importers (reports 1-RC and 1-IC) and since 2020 registered consumer prices of building materials are used for CCI calculation.

 For calculation of the weights, information on the value of own account construction work in year t-1 is used (report 1-būvniecība).

 Economically active statistical units with the main kind of economic activity belonging to 41.10 to 43.99 (section F), 46.73, 46.74 and 47.52 of Statistical Classification of Economic Activities in the European Communities (NACE Rev. 2).

 The list of construction enterprises-respondents is formed by means of target sampling and it includes construction enterprises with the highest value of own account construction work (NACE Section F) in the previous year.

 The sampled construction enterprises differ in specialisation and represent various regions of Latvia.